 10.2 The financial year for the society shall end on the 31st day of December in each year.
 The change will take effect on June of 2022.

 10.3 The society shall be funded by membership subscriptions, through grants, donations, and by fundraising events approved by the Council.

 10.4 The Council shall have the power to invest funds upon such terms and conditions as the Council shall consider are in the best interest of the Society.

-10.5 All moneys received for and on behalf of the Society shall forthwith be paid to the credit of the Society in an account or accounts with a bank or banks or financial institutions to be fixed by the Council.
+10.5 All sums of money received for and on behalf of the Society shall forthwith be paid to the credit of the Society in an account or accounts with a bank or banks or financial institutions to be fixed by the Council.